Shabis/Android_BookView/README.md

 * The user will be able to add authors to favorites list.
 * The user will be able to create personal wishlist
 * The user will be able to search Google Books for Title, Author, Description and Rating.
+* The user will be able to click on individual books for more information about the title.
+* The user will be able to click on link from the book's detail page to view a sample of the book on Google Books.

 ### Support and Contact Details
 ------